briebug/jest-schematic/README.md

 ### Test schematics against a local project

-- run `npm run build` to compile the schematic in watch mode
+- run `yarn build` to compile the schematic in watch mode
-- open another shell, cd into the local repo you want to run the schematic against, and run `npm link @briebug/jest-schematic`.
-This assumes you've run `npm link` in this repo on your machine.
+- open another shell, cd into the local repo you want to run the schematic against, and run `yarn link @briebug/jest-schematic`.
+This assumes you've run `yarn link` in this repo on your machine.
   - this will symlink the projects so that the Jest schematic command runs from you're local filesystem
 - in the local repo you want to run the schematic against, run `ng g @briebug/jest-schematic:add`